Corfu: Transport

+The island has two national roads radiating from the city: the EO24 westbound towards Palaiokastritsa; and the EO25 southbound towards Achilleion, ending in a loop.

 Corfu has ferry services both by traditional ferries to Gaios in the island of Paxoi and as far as Patras and both traditional ferries and advanced retractable airfoil, hydrodynamic-flow, high-speed ferries called "Flying Dolphins" to Igoumenitsa and Sarandë in neighbouring Albania.
 The small port of Lefkimmi is also to be found at the southernmost tip of the island on Cape Kavos, offering a ferry service to the mainland.

 The Ioannis Kapodistrias International Airport, named after Ioannis Kapodistrias, a Corfiot and European diplomat, and the first governor of the independent Greek state, is located around three kilometres south of Kerkyra, just half a kilometre north of Pontikonisi.
-The approach and landing, in a northeasterly direction, afford passengers aerial views of Pontikonisi and Vlaheraina Monastery, also taking in the hills of Kanoni, as the runway employed for landing lies a few hundred metres from these local landmarks.
-The airport offers domestic flights from Olympic Airlines (OA 600, 602 and 606), and Aegean Airlines (A3 402, 404 and 406).
-Seaplanes, Air Sea Lines, a Greek seaplane operator, offers scheduled flights from Corfu to Paxoi, Lefkada, Ithaki, Kefalonia, Ioannina, Patras and Brindisi in Italy.
+The approach and landing, in a northeasterly direction, afford passengers aerial views of Pontikonisi and the Vlaheraina Monastery, and take in the hills of Kanoni, as the runway used for landing lies a few hundred metres from these local landmarks.
+The airport offers domestic flights from Olympic Air (OA 600, 602, and 606), and Aegean Airlines (A3 402, 404, and 406).
+Seaplanes, Air Sea Lines, a Greek seaplane operator, offers scheduled flights from Corfu to Paxoi, Lefkada, Ithaki, Kefalonia, Ioannina, Patras, and Brindisi in Italy.

-The buses to the main places on the island run about six times a day between the city and Glyfada, Sidari, Paleokastritsa, Roda and Acharavi, Lefkimmi, Lefkimmi and Piri.
-Other coaches drive up to twice a day to Athens and Thessaloniki.
-City buses run through the city to the Airport, Achilleion, Gouvia, Afra, Pelekas and some other places of interest.
+The buses to the main places on the island run about six times a day between the city and Glyfada, Sidari, Paleokastritsa, Roda, Acharavi, Lefkimmi, and Piri.
+Other coaches make up to 2 trips a day to Athens and Thessaloniki.
+City buses run through the city to the Airport, Achilleion, Gouvia, Afra, Pelekas, and some other places of interest.

 The Diapontia Islands are accessible by boat with regular services from Corfu port and Agios Stefanos Avliotes and by ferry from Corfu city port.